-For the year ended December 31, 2023, we issued 383 Common shares under our share option plans (2022 - no Common shares) and no Common shares under our employee share purchase plan (2022 - no Common shares).
+For the year ended December 31, 2024, we issued 12,550 Common shares under our share option plans (year ended December 31, 2023 - 383 Common shares).

 Rights and restrictions of Common shares

 The Common shares and Class B Common shares are equal in all respects, including the right to dividends, rights upon dissolution or winding up and the right to vote, except that each Class B Common share may at any time be exchanged for one Common share.
 Our Common shares are listed for trading on the TSX and NYSE under the symbol WFG, while our Class B Common shares are not.
 Certain circumstances or corporate transactions may require the approval of the holders of our Common shares and Class B Common shares on a separate class by class basis.